Reviewing Hertz Global (NYSE:HTZ) and FirstCash (NYSE:FCFS)

-Hertz Global (NYSE:HTZ – Get Rating) and FirstCash (NYSE:FCFS – Get Rating) are both mid-cap finance companies, but which is the superior investment?
-We will compare the two businesses based on the strength of their profitability, institutional ownership, dividends, risk, analyst recommendations, earnings and valuation.
+Hertz Global (NYSE:HTZ – Get Rating) and FirstCash (NYSE:FCFS – Get Rating) are both mid-cap finance companies, but which is the superior business?
+We will compare the two companies based on the strength of their risk, analyst recommendations, valuation, profitability, earnings, institutional ownership and dividends.

 Analyst Recommendations

-This is a summary of current ratings and price targets for Hertz Global and FirstCash, as provided by MarketBeat.com.
+This is a breakdown of recent ratings and recommmendations for Hertz Global and FirstCash, as reported by MarketBeat.

 |Sell Ratings